-It is safe to say that our concern for our immune systems has increased in the last year or so.
+It is safe to say that our concern for our immune systems has increased in the last two years.
 We are more interested in the things we can do as a preventative measure against colds and flu.
 Bacteria and viruses that always surround us are responsible for causing an imbalance in our immune system, which leads to diseases.
 Ayurvedic medicine is the science of balance.
 Therefore, I want to share a list of Ayurvedic tips to balance and support our immune system.

 Tip 1: Breathing

 When we perform breathing exercises, mainly when outside, we circulate more air throughout our bodies.
 We can affirm how vital breathing is by observing our bodies during a negative emotion.
 When we are stressed or in panic, our bodies start to contract, for we are not breathing enough.
 Apart from breathing exercises, we recommend doing pranayama, this breath helps equalize the right and left hemispheres of the brain and can support you in slowing down when your mind is feeling very busy or fast.

 Regularly exercising is another way to facilitate breathing exercises.
 For instance, taking a 45-minute walk every day improves the body’s defense mechanism significantly.
 However, we must not over-exercise.
 Studies have revealed that exercising for more than 90 minutes a day increased the risk of respiratory infection.